How Self-Custodial Bitcoin Staking Works

 CLTV timelock is a Bitcoin-native cryptographic feature that specifies a condition under which the transaction output cannot be spent until a specific point in time has passed.
 This time can be defined as a specific date and time or by block height.
 CLTV acts as a time-locked vault, restricting access to staked Bitcoin until a predetermined time elapses.
 When a user initiates a CLTV transaction:

-- The BTC remains locked for a specific duration.
+- The Bitcoin remains locked for a specified duration.

-- Once the timelock expires, the BTC is automatically returned to the user.
+- Once the timelock expires, the Bitcoin is automatically returned to the user.

 - Users earn staking rewards in CORE tokens for the locked duration.